 - One sample of written work in philosophy, which should show evidence of the ability to do original work in Philosophy.
 It should not be more than about 6000 words

-- A brief resume or curriculum vitae, with educational record, employment history, honors, GPAs, GRE scores
+- A brief resume or curriculum vitae, with educational record, employment history, honors, and GPAs

 Please note: All application materials must be sent directly to the Graduate School, not to the Philosophy Department.